mananpansari/CombatArena_SC2002/README.md

 - Choose a character (e.g. Warrior or Wizard)
 - Select a difficulty level
 - Enter turn-based combat with enemies
-- Perform actions such as attack, defend, skill usage, or item usage
+- Choose actions such as attack, defend, skill usage, or item usage during battle
-- Continue until all enemies are defeated or the player loses
+- Game progresses round by round until all enemies are defeated or the player is eliminated

 ---